department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/README.md

 - Objective: Ensure users are finding medical records on VA.gov
   - Key result: Traffic to VA.gov medical records is equal or greater than previous MHV medical records metrics

-- Objective: Ensure the smedical records tool is intutive and easy to use
+- Objective: Ensure the medical records tool is intutive and easy to use
   - Key result: Report generation rate is equal or greater than MHV medical records report generation rate

 - Objective: Ensure users are satisfied with the new tool